ansible-middleware/ansible-middleware-clouds-ee/README.md

 ## Usage

-Short tutorial showing the whole procedure to deploy keycloak on a kvm/qemu virtual machine using ansible-navigator and ansible-middleware-ee:
+Short tutorial showing the whole procedure to deploy keycloak on a kvm/qemu virtual machine using ansible-navigator and ansible-middleware-clouds-ee:

 [![asciicast](https://asciinema.org/a/477628.png)](https://asciinema.org/a/477628?autoplay=1)